pysal/giddy/README.md

 for the inclusion of newly proposed analytics that consider the role of space in the evolution of distributions over time.

-*Below are six choropleth maps of US state per-capita incomes from 1929 to 2004 at a fifteen-year interval.*
+*Below are six choropleth maps of U.S. state per-capita incomes from 1929 to 2004 at a fifteen-year interval.*

 ![us_qunitile_maps](figs/us_qunitile_maps.png)